Swinxs

-Swinxs is a portable game console for children between the ages of 4-12 years.
+Swinxs is a portable game console for children between the ages of 4 and 12 years.
 The screen-free console was marketed as suitable for in-and-outdoor play and used RFID technology, audio, and light as a replacement for a monitor.
 Games for the console typically have users engage in physical or educational play by using a synthesized voice in combination with other sounds and a light.

 History

 The console was designed by Khodi Feiz of Feiz Design before October 2, 2008.
 The system was developed by Dutch company Swinxs BV.

 Swinxs was first introduced in 2008, starting in the Netherlands that spring.
 On October 2, 2008, the Swinxs launched in the United Kingdom.
 In the fourth quarter of 2008 Swinxs was also available in Spain, Portugal, and Italy.
 The Middle East and South America followed in early 2009.
 In August 2009 Swinxs was made available in the United States.

 The system cost $150 US Dollars in 2009.
 In December 2010 the system cost 3,000 pesos in Mexico.
 The system was sold with 4 wristbands included.

 The system and associated online services were discontinued in 2020.